splitio/split2mixpanelNodejs/README.md

 ## Pre-requisites

 These instructions expect a reader that is adept with AWS lambdas and AWS API gateway.
 You must also have the node.js package manager, 'npm', installed.
-If you have never used npm or git, you can
+If you have never used npm or git, you can use nvm or brew to install it.

 ```
 brew install npm